TheDjentleman/TheDjentleman.github.io/about.md

 permalink: /about/
 ---

-Hi there, my name is Ronny and I am a computer scientist and a hobby musician (mostly core metal and djent, thus the user name).
+Hi there, my name is Ronny and I am a computer scientist and a hobby musician (mostly core metal and djent).
 I am...
 - ... currently working as a machine learning researcher
 - ... passionate about computational intelligence and programming languages